 The streets around The Sundune.
 Palm Springs architecture is its own category.

-That's a harder brief to execute than "pick some turquoise and call it mid-century."
-It requires restraint.
+It's a harder brief to execute than "pick some turquoise and call it mid-century."
+It requires restraint, and Dawn is very good at restraint.

 The Palette: Where Desert Meets Coast